 Mission and Vision

-The mission of Visual & Performing Arts is to ensure equitable access to a comprehensive, sequential, and predictable arts education for each and every student in Seattle Public Schools.
+Our mission is to ensure equitable access to a comprehensive, sequential, and predictable arts education for each and every student in Seattle Public Schools.

 Every student in every school receives:

 - High quality arts learning that teaches sequential arts skills and techniques, develops students’ 21st century skills and is culturally responsive